Skip to content

 Multi-Model Consensus

-One approach that's worked in my workflow: don't trust a single model's assessment.
-Use multiple models.
+What works: don't trust a single model's assessment.
+Use multiple.

-The /council pattern runs the same artifact through multiple evaluation perspectives: a Pragmatist checking feasibility, a Skeptic hunting for gaps, a Voice specialist checking tone and rhythm, a Consistency checker looking for contradictions.
+I run the same artifact through several evaluation passes from different angles: one checking feasibility, one hunting for gaps, one checking tone and rhythm, one looking for contradictions.
 No single reviewer catches everything.
 The panel catches more than any individual.

-This isn't theoretical.
-I use council validation on every piece of writing on this site and on every non-trivial code change in my 31-repo workspace.
-The pattern works because different evaluation perspectives find different classes of problems.
+I use this consensus pass on every piece of writing on this site and on every non-trivial code change across my production repos.
+The pattern works because different evaluation angles find different classes of problems.

 Think of it like redundant systems in infrastructure.
 One health check catches one category of failures.
 Three health checks from different angles give you actual confidence.